Floopert/CW2024/Readme.md

     -LevelOne.java | LevelTwo.java: removed PLAYER_INITIAL_HEALTH constant from these classes since the health is set in the UserPlane class now.

 ### projectiles can have different damage output.
 Different planes (different types of enemy plane and boss) can inflict different damage when the enemy plane object itself collides with user's plane.
+[Commit: 19d7fcf]
     Description: Projectiles such as user projectile, boss projectile etc now have a DAMAGE_OUTPUT constant that will determine the damage taken by the plane objects if collision occurs.
     Each planes have their own DAMAGE_OUTPUT constant as well, in upper levels, other plane types will be created where they will deal more than 1 damage if user plane collides with those planes head on.